colbycheeze/colbycheeze.com/source/blog/2015-03-01-my-path-to-becoming-a-full-stack-rails-developer.html.markdown

 ](http://colbycheeze.blogspot.com/)

 ### Febuary 2015
+This month was another big change.
+I was developing on Linux with my PC, but I was able to find someone to buy my entire gaming PC and all of my Youtube equipment for 1600 bucks.
+I invested the other 400 into buying the new Macbook Pro.
+I lost about a week of time in shipping and getting set up, but I also switched from Sublime Text over to pure Tmux and Vim (SO GLAD)

-This month I moved over into focusing on front end development.
+With that out of the way, I moved over into focusing on front end development.
 I completed the majority of the HTML5/CSS3 section on The Odin Project, and a decent portion of the Javascript track.